alf45tar/PedalinoMini/README.md

 - Individual automatic calibration of expression pedals.
 Manual fine tuning is not usually requested.
 - Transform a linear expression pedal into log expression pedal and vice versa
 - Resistors ladder calibrated is easy as pressing footswitches in sequence.
-- 6 status leds that can be controlled by MIDI remote devices too
+- RGB NeoPixel/WS2812B status leds
 - Responsive and mobile-first configuration web interface (<http://pedalino.local>)
 - Smart Config technology to help users connect to a Wi-Fi network through simple app on a smartphone.
 - OTA (Over the Air) firmware update or via HTTP (<http://pedalino.local/update>)